LazyRam/CSGO-PRACallmaps/README.md

-# CSGO-PRACallmaps

-my steam profile is https://steamcommunity.com/id/Kiprae/ if you care to say hi The 34 binds are on line 2086 if you want to check or change any of them -near the bottom

-	//HOW TO USE: Nade Position/Lineup binds
-//Rshift     - Choose Map
-//uparrow    - T nades: Smoke, Molotov, Flash
-//downarrow  - CT nades: Smoke, Molotov, Flash
-//leftarrow  - Next Nade Lineups
-//rightarrow - Previous Nade Lineups
-//NUM insert - Secondary Position for Current Lineup

-	//HOW TO USE: Crosshair Color Changer
-//7		  - Cycle Through Customizable Presets
-//HOLD 8	  - select Red tent with -  = |Release to save to Selected Preset
-//HOLD 9	  - select Blue tent with -  = |Release to save to Selected Preset
-//HOLD 0	  - select Green tent with -  = |Release to save to Selected Preset

-# patch notes
 	### 7.22.19
 - added patch notes
 - added 1 more dust2 flash for t and ct fctmbw -flash ct mid from B window